krABMaga/krABMaga.github.io/content/_index.md

 cargo make run --release
 ```

-In addition to the classical visualization, you can run your krABMaga simulation inside your browser using (*Web Assembly*)[https://webassembly.org].
+In addition to the classical visualization, you can run your krABMaga simulation inside your browser using [*Web Assembly*](https://webassembly.org).
 This is possible with the command:
 ```sh
 # Requires 'cargo make' installed